 Potatoes for chips

-Before you being preheat the oven to 180°C for fan assisted.
+Before you preheating the oven to 180°C for fan assisted.

 Whilst your chicken is absorbing all that goodness, chop up your potatoes into chip shapes.
 I tend to leave the skin on as I find they crisp up better.
-Spray an over tray with your low calorie spray, pop your chips on, spray the top of the chips and sprinkle with a little paprika.
-Told you I love a little spice!
+Spray an oven tray with your low-calorie spray, pop your chips on, spray the top of the chips and sprinkle with a little paprika.
+I told you I love a little spice!
 Then put in the oven for 10 minutes.

 Once the 10 minutes is up for your chips, put your marinated chicken breasts on top of the veggies and put in the oven.
 Set the timer to 30 minutes but do keep an eye on your chicken as cook times with differ with different sizes.